Farag Foda: Assassination

 On 8 June 1992, Foda, after leaving his office, was shot dead by two assassins.
 His son and other bystanders were seriously wounded in the attack.
 The two gunmen had reportedly been "monitoring Farag Foda’s movements and watching his house in al-Nuzha area in Heliopolis for several weeks".
 The jihadist group Al-Gama'a al-Islamiyya announced responsibility.

 Before his death, Farag Foda had been accused of blasphemy by Al-Azhar.
 The Al-Azhar ulama had thereby adopted a previous fatwā by Sheikh al-Azhar, Jadd al-Haqq, accusing Foda and other secularist writers of being "enemies of Islam".

-In a statement claimed responsibility for the killing, Al-Gama'a al-Islamiyya accused Foda of being an apostate from Islam, advocating the separation of religion from the state, and favouring the existing legal system in Egypt rather than the application of Shari’a.
+In a statement claimed responsibility for the killing, Al-Gama'a al-Islamiyya accused Foda of being an apostate from Islam, advocating the separation of religion from the state, and favouring the existing legal system in Egypt rather than the application of sharia.
 The group explicitly referred to a religious fatwa of Al-Azhar when announcing responsibility.
 Eight of the thirteen Islamists brought to trial for the murder were subsequently acquitted.

 One of those involved in Foda's murder, Abu El'Ela Abdrabu (Abu Al-'Ela Abd Rabbo), was released from prison in 2012 having served his sentence.
-In an interview which aired on Al-Arabiya TV on June 14, 2013 (as translated by MEMRI), Abdrabu defended Foda's murder, stating that "The punishment for an apostate is death, even if he repents" and that "...[if] the ruler does not implement the shari'a, any of the citizens is entitled to carry out punishment of Allah."
+In an interview which aired on Al-Arabiya TV on June 14, 2013 (as translated by MEMRI), Abdrabu defended Foda's murder, stating that "The punishment for an apostate is death, even if he repents" and that "[if] the ruler does not implement the shari'a, any of the citizens is entitled to carry out punishment of Allah."
 Abdrabu also stated that "Farag Foda is dead, and will receive his just desserts [sic] in the Hereafter."
 When asked about the feelings of Foda's children, Abdrabu accused the interviewer of using "venomous methods" against him, and then stated "let me ask you if you were not harmed by someone who cursed the Prophet and his wives?
 What gives you greater pain and sorrow?
 If you say that Farag Foda is a believer, then you should reexamine your faith."

 Foda's eldest daughter Samar has rebutted the claims about her father's alleged apostasy, stating: "My father was a thinker in the full sense of the word and wholeheartedly defended moderate religion.
 I challenge his killers if they could spot a single text in his writings against religion."